loafey/master-thesis/Thesis/2.0. Background/Compilation Targets.typ

 There are already a lot of choices when it comes to selecting an IR for a language, some examples including: LLVM IR @lattner2004llvm, Cranelift @Cranelift and GNU's GIMPLE @Gimple.
-Most of these tend to cater toward procedural languages, meaning that languages that do not necessarily fit this mold, such as functional languages, can suffer in their representation.
+Most of these tend to cater toward procedural languages, following a traditional stack-frame based calling convention, meaning that languages that do not necessarily fit this mold, such as functional languages, can potentially suffer.

 One of the the goals of #ln is to serve as an IR, but one specifically caters to linear functional programming languages.